-I was one of a small team charged with the development of a program for coaching the one hundred highest ranking leaders in the company.
-Because this audience was predictably going to be difficult to shift from their current behavior, we chose to begin our work in area of the most self-evident primal truths.
-We did research and brainstorming in the area of Joseph Campbell's The Hero's Journey.
-To transform to a higher level of one's self, they have to depart or die from their old ways.
-That message is common through out the stories, religions and themes of human experience.
-The image above shows one of the first round of graphic/concepts for our Elements of Leadership.
+I creative lead on a small team charged with the development of a program for coaching the one hundred highest ranking leaders in the company.
+This audience was predictably going to be difficult to shift from their current behavior, so we chose to begin our work revisiting self-evident primal truths.
+Joseph Campbell's The Hero's Journey was an influence.
+For a person to improve themselves, they have to depart from their old ways.
+That message is common through out the stories from religious texts and non-religious historical writings.
+The image shows one of the first round of graphic/concepts for our Elements of Leadership.

-Then we had to pull back on the designs to make the effort's style more palatable to a corporate audience.
+Following the first iteration of the concept, we pulled the design and theme back to match our brand.
 These eight elements were divided into the core central elements and the slightly outside of core second tier.
 Descriptions were written and vetted with the top executive leaders.

-As we approached the launch of the program, we collectively decided that the concept would work better alongside other internal efforts if we re-branded it under one of our other working titles generated in our brainstorming session.
-So I quickly reapplied the designs to fit a new style generated in an internal design challenge.
-The final collateral was created using our new title of LeadForward.
+As we approached the launch of the program, we collectively decided that the concept would work better alongside other internal efforts if we re-branded as LeadForward to align with one of our other program titles LuxForward.

 Inspired by my readings of Benjamin Franklin's autobiography, we built a LeadForward self-evaluation card.
-This sturdy laminated card was handed to the audience with a small grease pencil.
-As Benjamin Franklin modeled, these leaders were encouraged to grade their performance and share their results in weekly accountability meetings with their partner.
+This sturdy, laminated card was given each member of the target audience along with a small grease pencil.
+These leaders were encouraged to grade their performance, as Benjamin Franklin modeled.
+Then they were assigned another leader as the partner for weekly accountability meetings.